Vancouver Downtown Historic Railway

 The line was owned by the City of Vancouver.
 The cars were operated by volunteers from the Transit Museum Society.
 The car shown (1207) was privately owned.
-By 2018 both tram cars (1207 and 1231) have been donated and moved to the Fraser Valley Historical Railway in Cloverdale.
+By 2018 both tram cars (1207 and 1231) have been donated and moved to the Fraser Valley Heritage Railway in Cloverdale.

 Heritage service

 Service was inaugurated on July 29, 1998, and was considered to be a demonstration project for a modern downtown streetcar system that the city plans to develop.
 It continued to operate almost every summer through 2011, as an excursion-oriented historic electric railway line.
 In 2010, the heritage service did not operate, with the line from west of Olympic Village used for a modern-streetcar demonstration service known as the "Olympic Line" (see section below).
 Temporary modifications made to the overhead wire took longer than expected to undo, delaying the start of 2011 service, with the service starting on July 1 and scheduled to run mid-October.
 The line did not operate in 2012, and service suspended indefinitely due to financial constraints with no set plans to resume operation.
 Furthermore, a Vancouver City Council report published in March 2014 recommended against reviving service on the heritage line.

 When last operational in 2011, the line ran from Granville Island to Olympic Village Station, however, Olympics-related construction razed the section of line east of the Cambie Bridge.